MinishLab/model2vec-rs/README.md

 ## Performance

-Here’s a little **Performance** snippet you can drop into your README:

----

-### Performance

 We compared the performance of the Rust implementation with the Python version of Model2Vec.
-The benchmark was run single-threaded on CPU.
+The benchmark was run single-threaded on a CPU.

 | Implementation | Throughput                                         |
 | -------------- | -------------------------------------------------- |
 | **Rust**       | 8000 sentences |
 | **Python**     | 4650 sentences |

-The Rust version is roughly **1.7×** faster the Python version.
+The Rust version is roughly **1.7×** faster than the Python version.

 ## License